 I used fuji apples that are sweet and crisp, but if you prefer a more tart variety, use granny smith or another variety you find at your local farmer’s market!

 I hope you enjoy this clean stuffing recipe for Apple, Sweet Potato and Sausage Stuffing.
-Have you tried a clean stuffing recipe before?
+Have you tried a clean eating Thanksgiving stuffing before?
 Have you looked into clean eating?